k0rventen/k0rventen.github.io/content/posts/keda-autoscaling.md

 But some workloads can't scale based on a CPU usage metrics for example, and we need another metric that better describe the load being applied to the system, and how it should respond to that load.

-Enter, [KEDA](https://keda.sh/), the Kubernetes Event Driven Autoscaler.
+Enter [KEDA](https://keda.sh/), the Kubernetes Event Driven Autoscaler.
 The goal of KEDA is to manage sources of metrics that can be used for autoscaling, and apply the corresponding scaling of resources.

 ## how